Q&A on supply challenges affecting children's pain and fever medications

 Health Canada is working with a broad range of stakeholders to address the situation, including manufacturers, distributers, and others.
 All mitigation options are being explored, including work to further boost production of Canadian-approved drugs and importation of foreign authorized drugs.
 Health Canada has imported ibuprofen and acetaminophen products to supply hospitals in Canada and has also imported a supply of children’s acetaminophen that is being allocated to community pharmacies.
-Overall, Health Canada has imported more than one million bottles of foreign-sourced children’s ibuprofen and acetaminophen to help address the shortage (List of products eligible for importation).
+As of November 29, over 1.1 million bottles of children’s pain and fever medications have been imported into Canada.
+(List of products eligible for importation).